 Trustees are not created equal.
 The good ones administer trusts seamlessly, transparently and quickly.
-They embrace their fiduciary duties and obligations, and put beneficiary interests above their own--even if they are one of the beneficiaries.
+They embrace their fiduciary duties and obligations, putting beneficiary interests above their own–even if they are one of the beneficiaries.
 They bring peace to the entire trust administration process.
 Many of them retain trust attorneys to help make sure they are following trust administration rules.

-Renegade trustees burn through trust assets, and threaten to spend more of it on expensive trust attorneys if anyone questions their behavior.
+Renegade trustees burn through trust assets, and threaten to spend more money on expensive trust attorneys if anyone questions their behavior.
 They typically ignore their duties and responsibilities under the probate code and operate by their own rules.